ssato/python-anyconfig/README.rst

     {'a': 1, 'b': [{'c': 0}, {'c': 2}, {'c': 3}], 'd': {'e': "bbb", 'f': 3}}

-CUI frontend
+CLI frontend
 -------------

-There is a CUI frontend 'anyconfig_cli' for demonstration purpose.
+There is a CLI frontend 'anyconfig_cli' for demonstration purpose.

 It can process various config files and output a summarized config file::